amanhex/Leetcode-Solutions/README.md

 Contributions are always welcome!

-You can help to categorize the Questions into Easy, Medium and Hard categories.
+You can help to categorize the Questions into Easy, Medium and Hard categories as in Leetcode itself.

 ## Language Used